 - Emergency Contraception

 Cash, personal checks and all major credit cards are accepted.
 Currently enrolled students may choose to have prescriptions and OTC medications billed to their health center account.
 Most insurance plans are accepted.

 Insurance and Pharmacy Benefit Managers (PBMs)

 The pharmacy is contracted with many PBMs such as Medco, Express Scripts, Caremark, Cigna, Aetna, Humana and many others.
-Please provide your prescription plan ID card to a pharmacist staff member.
+Please provide your prescription plan ID card to a pharmacy staff member.
 The pharmacist may need to reference the BIN, Group and/or PCN numbers from your card to process your claim accurately.